MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #2: Game Design Document.md

 - Each weapon will also feature a unique design, different damage stats and different attacks or abilities.
 - There will be at least 10 different weapons.
 - The shop will have some choice of weapons `and upgrades` for the player.

+### Style/Art
+- The game will be 2D
+- The game will have a top-down perspective
+- `The game will use pixel-art`